Genius (mythology): Imperial genii

 Octavius Caesar on return to Rome after the final victory of the Roman Civil War at the Battle of Actium appeared to the Senate to be a man of great power and success, clearly a mark of divinity.
 In recognition of the prodigy they voted that all banquets should include a libation to his genius.
-In concession to this sentiment he chose the name Augustus, capturing the numinous meaning of English "august."
+In concession to this sentiment he chose the name Augustus, capturing the numinous meaning of English "august".
 The household cult of the Genius Augusti dates from this period.
 It was propitiated at every meal along with the other household numina.
-Thus began the tradition of the Roman imperial cult, in which Romans worshipped the genius of the emperor rather than the person.
+Thus began the tradition of the Roman imperial cult, in which Romans cultivated the genius of the emperor rather than the person.

 If the genius of the imperator, or commander of all troops, was to be propitiated, so was that of all the units under his command.
 The provincial troops expanded the idea of the genii of state; for example, from Roman Britain have been found altars to the genii of Roma, Roma aeterna, Britannia, and to every legion, cohors, ala and centuria in Britain, as well as to the praetorium of every castra and even to the vexillae.
 Inscriptional dedications to genius were not confined to the military.
-From Gallia Cisalpina under the empire are numerous dedications to the genii of persons of authority and respect; in addition to the emperor's genius principis, were the geniuses of patrons of freedmen, owners of slaves, patrons of guilds, philanthropists, officials, villages, other divinities, relatives and friends.
-Sometimes the dedication is combined with other words, such as "to the genius and honor" or in the case of couples, "to the genius and Juno."
+From Gallia Cisalpina under the empire are numerous dedications to the genii of persons of authority and respect; in addition to the emperor's genius principis, were the genii of patrons of freedmen, owners of slaves, patrons of guilds, philanthropists, officials, villages, other divinities, relatives and friends.
+Sometimes the dedication is combined with other words, such as "to the genius and honor" or in the case of couples, "to the genius and Juno".